puppetlabs-seteam/workshop_deploy/README.md

 # Bolt Workshop automated deployment of PE with Bolt

+**Note: the deployment of AWS instances through this Bolt Plan currently does not work if you're using the bastion account** **This is due to the temporary MFA credentials (in your environment vars) not getting to the plan's runtime context** **A solution for this problem is being investigated**

 To deploy PE in AWS with this module, do the following:

 Add the following to your Puppetfile for Bolt: